EllieJudge/2.5---TR---Fundamentals---Intro-to-Mars-Rover/README.md

 madge --circular space-exploration
 ```

-To generate a graph of this projects dependencies you will first need to install GraphViz:
+To generate a cute graph of this projects dependencies (optional) you will first need to install GraphViz:

 Mac OS X